Welcome to Banksfield Nursing Home

-Banksfield Nursing Home offers Residential and Dementia care for the elderly.
+Banksfield Nursing Home in Preston offers Residential and Dementia care for the elderly.
 We aim to provide for every Resident a safe place to live that promotes:

 These are our core values and combined with our excellent facilities we ensure a comprehensive care service is delivered in a non-institutionalised setting.